 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
 Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.

 Choosing the right long-term care facility

 Selecting a long-term care facility can be overwhelming.
 Ask these questions to ease the process:

 - What level of service do you need?
-Do you or does your loved one need help with everyday activities, such as getting dressed or walking to the bathroom?
+Do you or does your loved one need help with getting dressed or walking to the bathroom?
 Nursing care?
 What about physical or occupation therapy?
 What does the doctor say?
 Determining specific care needs can help you decide which type of facility to consider.

 What are your personal preferences?
 Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
 Would you rather eat your meals in a cafeteria setting or in your own room?
 What amenities are most important?